 Skip to main content

 Nash has a built-in, customizable notifications platform that lets you own the end-to-end customer experience and keep internal teams up to speed on delivery events.
-Each notification separates the trigger and message from the audience (destination), so you can send the same message to different audiences — or different messages on the same event — without duplicating work.
-Notifications can be delivered across multiple channels:
+Every notification separates the event and message from the audience, so you can send the same update to different audiences — or different messages on the same event — without rebuilding anything.
+Whether a job (delivery) reaches a new status, a driver runs late, or an order needs attention, you decide who hears about it and how.

 SMS